SLaks/VSEmbed/README.md

  - The end-user must have a version (2012+) of Visual Studio (including Express editions) installed for this to run.
  - The Roslyn editor services will only work if VS2015 Preview (or later builds) is installed.
   - To make it support older Dev14 CTPs, use Reflection to call `MefHostService` if `MefV1HostServices` does not exist, and re-add the older `XmlDocumentationProvider` code that was replaced in this commit.
+ - XML doc comments are not shown
+  - This is caused by https://roslyn.codeplex.com/workitem/406
  - If Visual Studio 2012 assemblies are in the GAC, other versions will not load properly.
  - Code snippets are not implemented.
  - Peek does not work.